exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter5.md

 ## Chapter 5
-Advance use case
+Advanced use cases

 ## Settings in Module
 There are 2 methods to define a setting in module.

 First method is introduced in Chapter 1, where you can define variable in `protected/modules/todo/TodoModule.php` and use it with syntax `<?php echo $this->module->var1 ?>`.
-This none hardcoded method allows admin to edit configuration files like `protected/modules/todo/main.php` to change its value.
+This non-hardcoded method allows admin to edit configuration files like `protected/modules/todo/main.php` to change its value.

-The method 2, an alternative to module settings, which is by using the functionalities provided by `Setting` default model.
+The 2nd method, an alternative to module settings which is by using the functionalities provided by `Setting` default model.
 Unlike method 1 which is stored in file, method 2 is stored in database and accessible from `Backend > Site > Setting`.

-To setup a setting, add inside `install()` function in file `protected/modules/todo/TodoModule.php`:
+To setup a setting, add the code inside `install()` function in file `protected/modules/todo/TodoModule.php`:

 `$this->setupSetting('todo-defaultDisplayLimit', '100', array('datatype' => 'integer'));`
   * This will create a setting entry with key `todo-defaultDisplayLimit` of `integer` data type and has default value of `100`